Collective bargaining: United States

 In the United States, the National Labor Relations Act of 1935 made it illegal for any employer to deny union rights to an employee.
 The issue of unionizing government employees in a public-sector trade union was much more controversial until the 1950s.
 In 1962, President John F. Kennedy issued an executive order granting federal employees the right to unionize.

 An issue of jurisdiction surfaced in National Labor Relations Board v.
 Catholic Bishop of Chicago (1979) when the Supreme Court held that the National Labor Relations Board (NLRB) could not assert jurisdiction over a church-operated school because such jurisdiction would violate the First Amendment establishment of freedom of religion and the separation of church of state.

 International protection

-The right to collectively bargain is recognized through international human rights conventions.
+The right to collectively bargain is recognized in international human rights conventions.
 Article 23 of the Universal Declaration of Human Rights identifies the ability to organize trade unions as a fundamental human right.
-Item 2(a) of the International Labour Organization's Declaration on Fundamental Principles and Rights at Work defines the "freedom of association and the effective recognition of the right to collective bargaining" as an essential right of workers.
+Article 2(a) of the International Labour Organization's Declaration on Fundamental Principles and Rights at Work defines the "freedom of association and the effective recognition of the right to collective bargaining" as an essential right of workers.
 The Freedom of Association and Protection of the Right to Organise Convention, 1948 (C087) and several other conventions specifically protect collective bargaining through the creation of international labour standards that discourage countries from violating workers' rights to associate and collectively bargain.